 Laminate flooring has always been one of those in-between flooring options.
 If handled properly, it can be a real bang for your buck.
-However, if improperly handled, you could be a regrettable purchase.
+However, if improperly handled, you could have a regrettable purchase.
 Please allow us to explain further…here are a number of laminate flooring pros and cons:

 The installation of laminate flooring is simple enough to where you could probably complete it on your own.
 Each plank fits together with the others like a puzzle.
 Rather than nailing them down or gluing them together, laminate planks are put together through a click/lock method.
 Plus, it is a floating floor.
 Moreover, laminate flooring does not have to be attached to a substrate and each plank can therefore be easily replaced if damaged.

 Laminate flooring can imitate any type of hardwood, stone or tile.
 Thus, the options are practically unlimited with laminate.
 You will not get the same benefits and functions of legitimate hardwood, stone or tile; however, modern technology makes laminate flooring appear nearly identical to the legitimate floor types in which it is impersonating.